 I was able to purchase the violets for less than $3 each at my local big box home improvement store.
 The jars in this set have a nice wide mouth, so they’re easy to use as a planter.

 All I needed to do was to add some potting soil to each jar.
-Then I simply removed the violets from their little pots and pushed them down into the soil filled jars, added a little more soil to the top of the roots, tied a bit of raffia around the jars for a finishing touch and gave them a good watering.
+Then I simply removed the purple violets from their little pots and pushed them down into the soil filled jars, added a little more soil to the top of the roots, tied a bit of raffia around the jars for a finishing touch and gave them a good watering.

 Now for the double duty part.
-When the set is no longer being used as a planter, it will serve me well as a utensil holder during cookouts this summer.
+When the mason set is no longer being used as a planter, it will serve me well as a utensil holder during cookouts this summer.

 This is what the jar set is actually intended for, but I’m a sucker for anything that can pull double duty around my house. 😀 They even come with the three chalkboard tags that hang around the neck of the jars.
 Of course, the labels are blank so that you can write whatever you want to on them.